What Are The Types Of Alcohol?

 Get Help Today For Alcohol Addiction

 There are many different types of alcoholic beverages but all of them have the potential to cause harm and lead to addiction.
 Alcohol is not only intoxicating, but it also causes long term damage to the liver and other organs.
-If you or a loved one is struggling with alcoholism, contact a treatment professional today and learn about the different treatment options for recovery.
+If you or a loved one is struggling with alcoholism, contact a treatment provider today and learn about the different treatment options for recovery.